smithej/CustomerApp/README.md

 I hope you can help us handle it, but I think you're up for the challenge!

 > **For real though:**
-> Our team hopes that you can spend around two hours on this challenge.
+> Our team hopes that you can spend around two-three hours on this challenge.
 If you finish faster, that's awesome!
 If not, please don't spend too much longer, and instead just think about what else you might do/have done for our discussion.

 # Your Tasks